 Our final stop for the day would be Hot Water Beach.
-Unimaginatively named, this beach features a section where you can dig at low tide, and the incoming water from springs above it hot.
+Unimaginatively named, this beach features a section where you can dig at low tide, and the incoming water from springs above it comes out hot.
 If you find the right mix of hot and cold water, you can sit in a pleasant hot tub like pool of your own construction.
-Low tide on this day was at about 7am (not going to happen), and a little after 7pm, so we first found somewhere to get dinner before continuing.
+Low tides on this day were at about 7am, and a little after 7pm, so we first found somewhere to get dinner before continuing.
 The only place that was both open, and had an appealing menu, turned out to be a gourmet burger van in the nearby holiday park; places close early in Hahei.
 The friendly barman in the trailer next door poured me a sensible glass of wine, then asked if I was driving, and topped it all the way up to the rim on hearing that I’d be on foot for the next few hours.
 Good man.

 We headed to the beach after Elsa polished off her enormous burger, and made our way down to the hot water section.
 It was very obvious where to dig, as the area was already pretty crowded.
 We borrowed a shovel, found a suitable site, and began construction; after a great deal of digging, and one blister, we had a workable pool and were able to relax and enjoy the twilight and the waves lapping on the sand below.
 A couple of locals turned up and educated me on the proper way to get a bathing pool; just come along later in the tide window, and wait for somebody else to leave!